Circle process is a foundational restorative practice that helps communities build, strengthen and repair relationships through storytelling.

 Circle Process in Catholic Ministry

-In 2021, Pope Francis called for a Synod on Synodality, a special global consultation process inviting us to listen, pray, and communally discern so that we might better respond to the movements of the Holy Spirit at work in the Church.
+From 2021 to 2024, at the invitation of Pope Francis, the Catholic Church journeyed through the Synod on Synodality, a special global consultation process inviting us to listen, pray, and communally discern so that we might better respond to the movements of the Holy Spirit at work in the Church.
 A synodal way of proceeding hopes for a renewed sense of participation, mission, and communion.

 Circle process offers a concrete methodology for embracing synodality and becoming the listening, discerning Church we are called to be.
 Engaging this practice in our parishes and ministries enables us to slow down, share openly and listen deeply to one another and the movement of the Holy Spirit.